 - (b) (2 points) Find the velocity when it is passing through the equilibrium position. - 3.
 (3 points) At the center of the square with a side 2L, there is a ball with a mass m.
 Four springs connect the ball with the centers of the square sides.
-Horizontal springs have a tension of 4k, and vertical ones have a tension k.
-The ball is moved from the equilibrium position for the distance $a \ll L$ at the 30° angle towards the horizontal plane.
+All springs have a tension of k.
+The ball is moved from the equilibrium position for the distance $a \ll L$ in arbitrary direction.
 Find the relation between its coordinates and time.